halo/LinkLiar/LinkLiarHelp/en.lproj/index.md

 ## 🔦 Which other apps are out there?

-Your operating system already ships with the tool to change your MAC address.
+Your MacBook already ships with the tool to change your MAC address.
 You would just have to enter `ifconfig en0 ether aa:bb:cc:dd:ee:ff` in a Terminal.
 But that's cumbersome, so tools like LinkLiar are supposed to make it easier for you.